userjack6880/Open-DMARC-Analyzer/README.md

 # Latest Changes

 ## 1-β1
-- Corrected a geoip/whois bug (thank you [volkermauel](https://github.com/userjack6880/Open-DMARC-Analyzer/commits?author=volkermauel))
+- Corrected a geoip/whois bug (thank you [volkermauel](https://github.com/userjack6880/Open-DMARC-Analyzer/commits?author=volkermauel)).
+- Corrected template formatting bug with GEOIP disabled.

 See `CHANGELOG` under `docs` for full details of all changes.